Big-Life-Lab/recodeflow/README.md

 ## What is `recodeflow`?

-`recodeflow` recodes variables from multiple data sets into harmonize variables.
+`recodeflow` recodes variables from multiple data sets into harmonized variables.

 `recodeflow` has basic functions and templates required to define, recode, and harmonize variables for any dataset.